 Sephiroth would braid it however she wished, single or circling crown.
 High or low, or wrapped in a bun, he knew a myriad ways.
 He has that soft silver down to his knees like a shimmering shroud… Though that he wore free most of the time, the only braids perhaps at the forelocks.
 Of course it’s worn free, because he’s free.
 He’s the master and I’m the slave.
 But Aeris didn’t look like a slave, garbed in his shirt once more.
 She’d carefully removed both dress and jewels putting them away in new ritual.
 Then quickly slipped the black shirt on so she need not see her scars.

 Now that she could, Aeris preferred showers.
 They were quicker and she could close her eyes, though each ablution served as reclamation to the maid’s once tortured flesh.
 Frail hands had trembled when first she’d touched, and the Cetra had swallowed a sob, imagining fingers far thicker and rough leaving bruises in their wake, but then she imagined her tiny digits erasing what they had wrought.
 It took her a while since hers were far slimmer.
 But theirs are mere memory now.

 She hated rubbing her stomach though for those lines would never ease.
-The pink morass that plagued her skin sent her sobbing into a tiled corner, while warmth came hushing down.
+The pink morass that plagued her skin sent her sobbing into a tiled corner.
 No one can hurt me.
 No one can hurt me.
 No one can hurt me here.
 Aeris repeated her litany as the water gurgled away.

 The lights were low and the sea whispered, “Hush…” as the Cetra walked to her closed door.
 She was going to open to call for him when curiosity tilted her head.